- Public Safety

 Traffic Direction & Control

-Traffic control is one of the more vital functions of the Patrol Division.
 Traffic in neighborhoods and on busy thoroughfares is a major concern of the citizens; therefore, we receive many complaints and calls for service in this area.
 When manpower permits, we attempt to concentrate traffic patrols in problem areas.